tomphttp/specifications/BareServerV2.md

 Sec-WebSocket-Protocol: bare, ...
 ```

-Sec-WebSocket-Protocol: The first protocol is bare.
-The second protocol is the encoded meta ID.
-See [WebSocketProtocol.md](https://github.com/tomphttp/specifications/blob/master/WebSocketProtocol.md) for this encoding.
+Sec-WebSocket-Protocol: The protocol is the meta ID.

 Response Body: